 This implies the increasing salience of HMO and swift medical billing management.
 Physicians and nurses need to be paid for the care and procedures they have rendered.

 However, with various regulations and procedural requirements, the processing of claims becomes a bit tricky.
-The good thing is that there are professionals that make medical billing management smoother and easier.
+The good thing is that there are experienced and dedicated professionals that make medical billing management smoother and easier.

 What is medical billing management?